-UK greenhouse gas emissions and energy use for 2021
+UK greenhouse gas emissions and energy use for 2022

 The Group is required to report publicly on its UK energy use and Greenhouse Gas ("GHG") emissions under the Streamlined Energy & Reporting guidelines published by HM Government in 2019.
 The Group is focused on energy efficiency as part of its broader environmental strategy.
 The Directors' methodology for the reporting of GHG emissions data has used the following guidance: (i) HM Government Reporting Guidelines (2019); (ii) GHG Reporting Protocol - Corporate Standard; and (iii) 2020 UK Government Conversion Factors.
-The chosen intensity measurement ratio is total gross emissions in metric tonnes ( $CO_2e$ ) per £1,000 revenue reported in the year.
+The chosen intensity measurement ratio is total gross emissions in metric tonnes (CO_2e) per £1,000 revenue reported in the year.

 The Group are constantly looking at ways to improve efficiency, reduce consumption and identify more sustainable sources to reduce emissions.
-Examples of projects carried out include the installation of LED lighting with smart technology, installation of more efficient refrigeration, more electric vehicle charging points, and the replacement of manufacturing equipment with newer equipment that is more efficient in its electricity consumption.
+Examples of projects carried out include the installation of LED lighting with smart technology, changing crop lighting regimes, installation of more efficient refrigeration, more electric vehicle charging points, and the replacement of manufacturing equipment with newer equipment that is more efficient in its electricity consumption.

-2021 2020 Energy consumption used to calculate emissions (kWh) 76,096,806 71,138,637 Scope 1 emissions in metric tonnes CO 2 e 13,038 12,455 Scope 2 emissions in metric tonnes CO 2 e 2,048 2,432 Total gross emissions in metric tonnes CO 2 e 15,090 14,887 Intensity ratio tonnes CO2e per total £'000 revenue 0.17 0.16
+· 2022 2021 Energy consumption used to calculate emissions (kWh) 69,013,455 76,096,806 Scope 1 emissions in metric tonnes CO 2 e 10,538 13,038 Scope 2 emissions in metric tonnes CO 2 e 1,576 2,048 Total gross emissions in metric tonnes CO 2 e 12,130 15,090 Intensity ratio tonnes CO2e per total £'000 revenue 0.13 0.17

-VITACRESS LIMITED DIRECTORS' REPORT (continued) FOR THE YEAR ENDED 31 DECEMBER 2021
+VITACRESS LIMITED DIRECTORS' REPORT (continued) FOR THE YEAR ENDED 31 DECEMBER 2022